lncm/lnd-rpc/README.md

     client := getClient(hostname, port, tlsFile, macaroonFile)

-    // Do stuff with client…
+    // Do stuff with the client…
 }
 ```

 ## Python3

 This repo also holds the source (and scrips necessary to generate) the contents of [`lnd-rpc` PyPI package].
-To use it install the version of the version you want to use, and
+To use it, install the version of the version you want to use, and…

 [`lnd-rpc` PyPI package]: https://pypi.org/project/lnd-rpc/